-- (1) The following vehicles or combinations of vehicles may be authorized for continuous trip permits provided that the width does not exceed 14 feet, the height does not exceed 14 feet, and the overall length does not exceed that stated below: - (a) A solo vehicle shall not exceed 40 feet and vehicle inclusive of load shall not exceed 50 feet in overall length; - (b) Truck-tractor and semitrailer combinations, which may include an auxiliary axle, shall not exceed 60 feet in overall length, except when operating on routes approved for greater length by the Chief Engineer when overall length shall not exceed limitations as shown on the reverse of Route Map 7 and the semitrailer shall not exceed 53 feet in length including the auxiliary axle; - (c) Motor truck and trailer shall not exceed 75 feet in overall length; - (d) Truck-tractor with semitrailer and trailer combinations shall not exceed limitations as shown on the reverse of Route Map 7 in overall length; - (e) Passenger or light vehicles towing any trailer shall not exceed 70 feet in overall length; - (f) An unladen combination of vehicles used to transport nondivisible loads may consist of the towing or power unit and not more than one jeep axle(s), one semitrailer and one booster axle(s), provided semitrailer length is not more than 62 feet, inclusive of any deployed flip axle, and overall length is not more than 105 feet.
-Unladen movement is authorized with fewer vehicles, or with the jeep axle(s) and/or booster axle(s) loaded on the semitrailer, however, the absence of a jeep axle(s) and booster axle(s), carried as load or in use, or the use of a flip axle only which extends trailer length to more than 53 feet, invalidates this provision; - (g) Other combinations of vehicles not exceeding 60 feet overall length; and - (\bar{h}) A combination consisting of a truck-tractor towing manufactured home chassis, which may include axles and tires attached to each chassis hauled, may operate on a continuous trip permit under the following conditions: - (A) Chassis length inclusive of tongue shall not exceed 75 feet;(B) The chassis shall not be loaded end to end but may be staggered lengthwise for transport; - (C) Overhang shall not extend more than five feet off the rear of the chassis transporting the load; - (D) Overall length of the combination shall not exceed 90 feet; - (E) The chassis transporting the load shall be equipped with brakes and lights that meet the requirements of CFR 49 Part 393. - (2) When the combination of vehicles includes jeep axles, or other vehicles of a size or weight not authorized by section (1) of this rule, movement shall be by single trip permit only.

-Stat.
-Auth.: ORS 184.616, ORS 184.619, ORS 810.050 & ORS 810.060 Stats.
-Implemented: ORS 818.220 & ORS 818.225
+(1) The following vehicles or combinations of vehicles may be authorized for continuous trip permits over authorized routes provided the width does not exceed 14 feet, the height does not exceed 14 feet, and the overall length does not exceed that stated below:

+(a) A solo vehicle shall not exceed 40 feet and vehicle inclusive of load shall not exceed 50 feet in overall length;

+(b) Truck-tractor and semitrailer combinations, which may include an auxiliary axle, shall not exceed the length limits as shown on the reverse of Group Map 1 or Route Map 7, whichever is greater, and the semitrailer shall not exceed 53 feet in length including the auxiliary axle.
+An auxiliary axle attached to the rear of a trailer shall be included in the measurement of the trailer unless the combination measurement exceeds 53 feet.
+Group Map 1 and Route Map 7, both dated November 2001, available from the Over-Dimensional Permit Unit, are by reference made a part of this rule;

+(c) Motor truck and trailer shall not exceed 75 feet in overall length;

+(d) Truck-tractor with semitrailer and trailer combinations shall not exceed the length limits shown on the reverse of Group Map 1 or Route Map 7, whichever is greater;

+(e) Passenger or light vehicles towing any trailer shall not exceed 70 feet in overall length;

+(f) An unladen combination of vehicles used to transport nondivisible loads may consist of the truck-tractor, one jeep axle(s), one semitrailer, one booster axle(s) and removable deck section(s).
+Semitrailer length shall not exceed 62 feet.
+Overall length shall not exceed 105 feet.
+Unladen movement is authorized with fewer vehicles, or with the jeep axle(s) and/or booster axle(s) loaded on the semitrailer; and

+(g) A combination consisting of a truck-tractor towing manufactured home chassis, which may include axles and tires attached to each chassis hauled, may operate on a continuous trip permit under the following conditions:

+(A) Chassis length inclusive of tongue shall not exceed 75 feet;

+(B) The chassis shall not be loaded end to end but may be staggered lengthwise for transport;

+(C) Overhang shall not extend more than five feet off the rear of the chassis transporting the load;

+(D) Overall length of the combination shall not exceed 90 feet; and

+(E) The chassis transporting the load shall be equipped with brakes and lights that meet the requirements of CFR 49 Part 393.

+(2) When the combination of vehicles includes jeep axles, or other vehicles of a size or weight not authorized by section (1) of this rule, movement shall be by single trip permit only.

 Hist.: HWY 1-1990(Temp), f. & cert. ef.
 1-5-90; HWY 17-1990, f. & cert. ef.
 12-28-90; HWY 2-1991(Temp), f. & cert. ef.
 8-23-91; HWY 2-1992, f. & cert. ef.
 2-18-92; HWY 11-1992, f. & cert. ef.
 9-16-92; HWY 5-1997, f. & cert. ef.
 5-9-97; TO 7-1998, f. & cert. ef.
 8-20-98; TO 3-2000, f. & cert. ef.
-2-11-00
+2-11-00; TO 8-2002, f. & cert. ef.
+10-14-02